dlr-pa/climaccf/README.md

 **License:** CLIMaCCF is released under GNU Lesser General Public License v3.0 (LGPLv3).
 Citing the Software Documentation Paper (Dietmüller et al. 2022) together with CLIMaCCF software DOI  (doi: 10.5281/zenodo.6977273) and version number  will serve to document the scientific impact of the software.
 You should consider this an obligation if you have taken advantage of CLIMaCCF.

-**Citation info:** Dietmüller, S. Matthes, S., Dahlmann, K., Yamashita, H., Soler, M., Simorgh, A., Linke, F., Lührs, B., Meuser, M. M., Weder, C., Yin, F., Castino, F., Grewe, V. (2022): A python library for computing individual and merged non-CO2 algorithmic climate change functions: CLIMaCCF V1.0, GMDD.
+**Citation info:** Dietmüller, S. Matthes, S., Dahlmann, K., Yamashita, H., Simorgh, A., Soler, M., Linke, F., Lührs, B., Meuser, M. M., Weder, C., Grewe, V., Yin, F., Castino, F. (2022): A python library for computing individual and merged non-CO2 algorithmic climate change functions: CLIMaCCF V1.0, GMDD.

 **Support:** Support of all general technical questions on CLIMaCCF, i.e., installation, application, and development, will be provided by Abolfazl Simorgh (abolfazl.simorgh@uc3m.es), Simone Dietmüller (Simone.Dietmueller@dlr.de), and Hiroshi Yamashita (Hiroshi.Yamashita@dlr.de).